spchanakya/ReceiptCountPrediction/README.md

 ## Points to Remember
 - Input dates in YYYY-MM-DD format only.
 - Use either the pre-defined month or custom date inputs, not both.
+- Docker is not initialized yet,i am facing some errors in imaging my file,avoid the docker files